vinceq-usgs/earthquake-dyfi-response/README.md

 earthquake-dyfi-response
 ==============

-The DYFI responses subsytem.
-This manages the transfer of DYFI user entries from the web interface to the DYFI backend servers through the hazdev acquisition servers.
+Subsystem of DYFI that handles collection of user entries from the web interface.

+See https://github.com/usgs/earthquake-eventpages/ for the web interface.

 Location
 --------

-To be run on the HazDev acquisitions servers.
+To be run on USGS EHP servers.

 Components
 ----------

-responses.php is the program that runs from from the DYFI Questionnaire whenever a user submits data.
+The `response.php` file handles the DYFI Questionnaire whenever a user submits data.
 It takes the form data and saves it as a unique entry file (in raw text format).
 It also displays the closing message for the user.

-responses.php makes one copy of this entry file for each of the backend servers.
+The `response.php` file makes one copy of this entry file for each of the backend servers.
 Each file is stored in a separate directory (one for each backend server).
 It is each backend server's responsibility to periodically copy those files to its own server and remove them from this directory.